akornatskyy/wheezy.http/doc/userguide.rst

     def middleware_factory(options):
         return middleware

-Middleware factory is initialized with ``options``, it is the same dictionary used during :py:class:`~wheezy.http.application.WSGIApplication` initialization.
-Middleware factory returns particular middleware implementation or ``None`` (this can be useful for some sort of initialization that needs to be run during application bootstrap, e.g. defaults).
+Middleware factory is initialized with configuration ``options``, it is the same dictionary used during :py:class:`~wheezy.http.application.WSGIApplication` initialization.
+Middleware factory returns particular middleware implementation or ``None`` (this can be useful for some sort of initialization that needs to be run during application bootstrap, e.g. some defaults, see :py:meth:`~wheezy.http.config.bootstrap_http_defaults`).

 In case the last middleware in the chain returns ``None`` it is equivalent to returning HTTP response not found (HTTP status code 404).